clulab/tomcat-speech/agents/asr/data/README.md

-This directory contains output recordings and metadata from the tomcat ASR agent.
+This directory contains output recordings and metadata from the ToMCAT ASR agent.